 Battery vs. Device

 Knowing that the battery life was one of the main reasons that the whole device was discarded I wanted to make sure that the device itself would be able to be removed from the battery.
-Having three different strengths of batteries allowed for use with the three main uses.
+Having three different strengths of batteries allowed for use with the three main applications.

 A bit of UI